MBACP (Accred) Counsellor

 I have worked with a wide range of issues such as anxiety/panic, excessive stress levels, low mood/depression, loss and bereavement, relationship problems, low self-esteem, perfectionism and trauma/abuse.

 I would be very happy to discuss more about what I offer and how it can help if you contact me with your questions and thoughts.
-I offer a free initial telephone consultation to see if the sort of therapy that I offer might be useful for you.
+I offer a short free initial video or telephone consultation to see if the sort of therapy that I offer might be useful for you.

 Please note that if you are making an enquiry to me by e-mail, I would advise that you keep the enquiry information to a minimum - to best protect sensitive information.
 We can discuss details when we speak by phone.